 MUSC 7651X Seminar in Jazz History

+45 hours; 3 credits

 Selected topics in the history of jazz, from its origins to the present.
 Research and analysis of recordings, transcriptions, and arrangements.
 Emphasis on social and cultural context.
 Students may take this course for credit twice, but may not repeat topics.

 Prerequisite: Music U7400G [740G] or the equivalent

 MUSC 7700X Opera Workshop

-45 hours; I credit Study and performance of scenes from operas and operettas.
+45 hours; I credit

+Study and performance of scenes from operas and operettas.
 Fundamentals of operatic technique.
 Coordination of singing and stage movement.

+Prerequisite: audition.